JuliaLang/www.julialang.org/blog/2020/12/precompile_tutorial.md

 @def rss = """Tutorial on precompilation"""

 One of the main foci of development during Julia 1.6 has been to reduce *latency*, the delay between starting your session and getting useful work done.
 This is sometimes called "time to first plot," although it applies to far more than just plotting.
 While a lot of work (and success) has gone into reducing latency in Julia 1.6, users and developers will naturally want to shrink it even more.
 This is the inaugural post in a short series devoted to the topic of what package developers can do to reduce latency for their users.
-This particular installment covers background material that will hopefully be useful in later installments.
+This particular installment covers background material--some key underlying concepts and structures--that will hopefully be useful in later installments.

 ## Sources of latency, and reducing it with `precompile`

 Most of Julia's latency is due to *code loading* and *compilation*.
 Julia's dynamic nature also makes it vulnerable to *invalidation* and the subsequent need to recompile previously-compiled code; this topic has been covered in a previous [blog post][invalidation], and that material will not be rehashed here.
 In this series, it is assumed that invalidations are not a dominant source of latency.
 (You do not need to read the previous blog post to understand this one.)

-In very rough terms, `using SomePkg` loads the method definitions, after which calling `SomePkg.f(args...)` forces `SomePkg.f` to be compiled (if it hasn't been already) for the specific types in `args...`.
+In very rough terms, `using SomePkg` loads types and/or method definitions, after which calling `SomePkg.f(args...)` forces `SomePkg.f` to be compiled (if it hasn't been already) for the specific types in `args...`.
 The primary focus of this series is to explore the opportunity to reduce the cost of compilation.
 We'll focus on *precompilation*,

 ```
 julia> using SomePkg
 [ Info: Precompiling SomePkg [12345678-abcd-9876-efab-1234abcd5e6f]
 ```

-during which Julia writes module, type, and method definitions in an efficient [serialized] form.
+or the related `Precompiling project...` output that occurs after updating packages on Julia 1.6.
+During precompilation, Julia writes module, type, and method definitions in an efficient [serialized] form.
-While all this happens nearly automatically, with a bit of manual intervention developers also have an opportunity to save some of the results of compilation to the file, specifically the *type inference* stage of compilation.
+Precompilation in its most basic form happens nearly automatically, but with a bit of manual intervention developers also have an opportunity to save additional information: partial results of compilation, specifically the *type inference* stage of compilation.
 Because type inference takes time, this can reduce the latency for the first use of methods in the package.

 To motivate this series, let's start with a simple demonstration in which adding a single line to a package results in a five-fold decrease in latency.
-We'll start with a package defined in a few lines (thanks to Julia's metaprogramming capabilities) that depends on very little external code, but which has been designed to have measurable latency.
-Being aware that the following will create a package directory `DemoPkg` inside your current directory, you can copy/paste the following into Julia's REPL:
+We'll start with a package that we can define in a few lines (thanks to Julia's metaprogramming capabilities) and depending on very little external code, but which has been designed to have measurable latency.
+You can copy/paste the following into Julia's REPL (be aware that it creates a package directory `DemoPkg` inside your current directory):

 ```
 julia> using Pkg; Pkg.generate("DemoPkg")